Nancy Franklin On Television in the current New Yorker:

 Robert Thompson, the founding director of the Bleier Center for Television and Popular Culture, at Syracuse University, says that he finds CNN’s new lineup “really quite mystifying.”… He says he would like to see an 8 P.M. show that followed the lead of Jon Stewart and, to some extent, Keith Olbermann and CNN’s own Anderson Cooper: watching the competition and, on a daily basis, examining, in a reportorial mode, “ ‘O.K., what did Glenn Beck claim about colonial history, and is that really true?’
 That’s something that CNN could really sink their teeth into, and it’s in the spirit of the identity they’ve tried to keep in spite of the fact that they think they can’t keep it.”

 Would you watch a CNN show that “watch[ed] the competition,” that examined, on a daily basis, “in a reportorial mode,” “what Glenn Beck claim[ed] about colonial history” and the like?
-Do we need a(nother) show like that?Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+Do we need a(nother) show like that?Liz Cox Barrett is a writer at CJR.